Art State of Mind

 His techniques of chiaroscuro and sfumato combined with the use of atmospheric perspective, create a blue-grey world where it is possible to read in the symbolism of water a foreshadowing to Christ’s baptism by St. John.

 Leonardo took great care to copy this painting nearly identically, maintaining the gestures, colors, and forms which all act as symbols.
-The Louvre museum explains the creation of this two versions on their website with the hypothesis that the picture, painted between 1483 and 1486, did not meet with Leonardo’s clients’ full satisfaction, which hence permitted Louis XII to acquire it around 1500−1503.
+The Louvre Museum explains the creation of these two versions on their website with the hypothesis that the picture, painted between 1483 and 1486, did not meet Leonardo’s clients’ full satisfaction, which hence permitted Louis XII to acquire it around 1500−1503.
 While the second version, the ‘replacement’, now in London, may have been painted by Ambrogio de Predis under Leonardo’s supervision between 1495 and 1508.

 Johann Heinrich Füssli, The Nightmare